What is a Broken Back

 In most cases, not requiring surgical intervention, the time frame for recovery is about 8-10 weeks.
-This time frame usually involves rest, use of a brace, and pain medication.
-Surgical intervention s can vary for recovery times but may be up to 12 to 14 months to reach your maximum potential.
+This time frame usually involves rest, the use of a brace, and pain medication.
+Surgical intervention s can vary for recovery times but maybe up to 12 to 14 months to reach your maximum potential.

 Where Can I Get Treatment for my Back?

 JOI has a team of experts to help with your back problems.
 Our Spine Team includes:

 - Non-Surgical Spine Physicians

 - Spine Physical Therapists

 Our team of Spine Experts collaborates to make sure that you receive comprehensive and complete care.

 To learn about the JOI Rehab Spine Centers, go to this LINK.